fastly/compute-js-static-publish/README.md

 const storeEntry = await asset.getStoreEntry();

 storeEntry.contentEncoding; // null, 'br', 'gzip'
-storeEntry.hash; // SHA256 of the contents of the file
-storeEntry.size; // Size of file in bytes
 ```

 Regardless of which store these objects come from, they implement the `Body` interface as defined by `@fastly/js-compute`.